Go to the Nature Institute’s home page

 In previous chapters we have seen how organisms, as centered agents, present us with rich, narrative contexts — mortal performances that proceed, with characteristic expressiveness and intention, through the stages of a unique life drama qualitatively recognizable as belonging to a particular species.
 And yet, as we have also seen, a powerful urge drives biologists to ignore, as far as they can, every living feature of those performances.
 The aim is to employ strictly physical terms of description.

-They ignore, for example, what it must really mean when they say that animals “strive” to maintain their life, or that a wound “heals” itself, or that an organism “adapts” to its environment, or that it “perceives” a threat and “responds” to it.
-(Physical objects in general — stones, clouds, and dust storms — do not strive, heal, adapt, perceive, or respond.)
+They ignore, for example, what it must really mean when they say that animals “strive” to maintain their life, or that a wound “heals” itself, or that an organism “adapts” to its environment, or that an animal “perceives” a threat and “responds” to it.
+(Inanimate physical objects — stones, clouds, whirlpools, and dust storms — do not, in the biological sense, strive, heal, adapt, perceive, or respond.)
 But it is all too easy for any scientist to side-step such meanings and analyze the organism’s story into lifeless sequences of precisely lawful molecular interactions.
 And since there appear to be no gaps in the molecular-level picture, the resulting explanations seem complete.
 Only the organism is missing.

 In other words, seamless as they may be in their own impoverished terms, such explanations are not in fact complete.
 They miss the simply observed fact that molecular-level interactions in an organism are always caught up in, and governed by, the higher-level pattern of a life story.
 We always find ourselves watching the meaningful coordination of causal processes in an extended narrative — an end-directed coordination that cannot be explained by the processes being coordinated.
 This is why explanations that never move beyond physics and chemistry stop short of biology.